-On 5 September 2016, VAT Law No. 67 of 2016 was issued.
+On the 5th of September of 2016, the new VAT Law No. 67 of 2016 was issued.
 It replaces the Sales Tax Law No. 11 of 1991 and it’s amendments.
 The effective date of the VAT is 8 September 2016, the date after the law was published in the official gazette.
 The new tax law is part of an economic reform programme package aimed at reducing the country's budget deficit.

 In principle, VAT applies to all provisions of goods and services, other than some goods and services that are listeded in an exemption table.
 The VAT replaces the sales tax.
 This article highlights key provisions of the VAT.